 The validation constraints available include:

-min_length/max_length— for stringspattern— regex validation for stringsgt/ge/lt/le— greater than, greater or equal, less than, less or equal for numbersmultiple_of— ensures a number is a multiple of a given value
+min_length/max_length— for stringspattern— regex validation for stringsgt/ge/lt/le— greater than, greater or equal, less than, less or equal, for numbersmultiple_of— ensures a number is a multiple of a given value

 Nested Models